bootstrapdisruptive/S3TemplateEngine/README.md

 ### \<dbmultifile\>
 **Action**

 Creates multiple files out of one template file, by using one unqiue database attribute as suffix to the created filenames.
-Handy for generating individual pooages for articles.
+Handy for generating individual pages for articles.

 **Syntax**